genepattern/genepattern-server/src/org/genepattern/server/webapp/rest/api/v1/README.txt

 }

-Note: we have not tested this for running pipelines.
+* We have not testing jobSubmit for pipelines.
-Notes:
+* We do not support getting job details for completed pipelines
 * We use gp-unit as our reference implementation of a REST client.
 It's implemented in Java, uses the apache http client library, and hand-coded JSON parsing code to upload data files, run jobs, poll for job completion, and download result files.
   Contact gp-help for the details.
 If you have access to SVN, start here: